Drudoo/MED10/README.md

 ## Problems :ant: :heavy_plus_sign: Bugs :bug:

-- :space_invader: UniqueID is the current date, so working on a quiz at mightnight can *potentially* cause problems.
+- :zap: UniqueID is the current date, so working on a quiz at mightnight can *potentially* cause problems.
 - :rage: Enter game name is not native to android.
 Fix later.
 	- :imp: text field is there, but cant get the value.
+- :space_invader: enemies walk between obstacles and not between waypoints.

 ## Build wirelessly to Android (Mac)